bentoml/BentoVLLM/llama3.1-8b-instruct/README.md

 ## Prerequisites

 - You have gained access to Llama 3.1 8B on [its official website](https://llama.meta.com/) and [Hugging Face](https://huggingface.co/meta-llama/Meta-Llama-3.1-8B-Instruct).
-- If you want to test the Service locally, we recommend you use a Nvidia GPU with at least 16G VRAM.
+- If you want to test the Service locally, we recommend you use an Nvidia GPU with at least 16G VRAM.

 ## Install dependencies